-Kombu (昆布 konbu) is edible kelp, a type of seaweed, widely consumed in East Asia.
-Known for its excellent source of glutamic acid, an amino acid responsible for umami, kombu plays an indispensable role in Japanese food culture.
-It grows in the cold currents, and for that reason, 90-95% of kombu is harvested in the winter around the island of Hokkaido(北海道), Japan.
+Kombu (昆布) is an edible seaweed widely consumed in East Asia.
+Known for its excellent source of glutamate, an amino acid responsible for umami, this sea vegetable plays an indispensable role in Japanese cuisine.

 - Ma Kombu (真昆布) – thick and wide